PISAresearch/pisa/client/README.md

 # PISA API Client

-A thin client for the PISA API running at https://alpha.pisa.watch.
+A thin client for the PISA API.

-The PISA contract is currently deployed on Ropsten at 0xA02C7260c0020343040A504Ef24252c120be60b9.
+A live version on Ropsten can be accessed via https://alpha.pisa.watch; the PISA contract is deployed at the address 0xA02C7260c0020343040A504Ef24252c120be60b9.

 The client library supports **relay** and **event triggered** appointments.
 If no event information is provided when generating an appointment request then a relay appointment will be created.